On convergence of form factor expansions in the infinite volume quantum Sinh-Gordon model in 1+1 dimensions: Introduction

 \subsection{The main result}

-The purpose of this work is to develop a technique allowing one to prove the convergence of the form factor expansion associated with of the vacuum-to-vacuum two-point functions of the exponents of the field operator, this in the simplest massive 1+1 dimensional integrable quantum field theory: the quantum Sinh-Gordon model.
+The purpose of this work is to develop a technique allowing one to prove the convergence of the form factor expansion associated with of the vacuum-to-vacuum space-like separated two-point functions of a large -if not full- class of local operators in the simplest massive 1+1 dimensional integrable quantum field theory: the quantum Sinh-Gordon model.